Movie Network Channels: Channels

-Movies are typically shown for a year, and may appear on any of the network's channels during its run.
+Movies were typically shown for a year, and made appearances on at least one or more of the network's channels during their run.

 Movie One

 Movie One was the network's premiere channel for blockbusters from studios such as Warner Bros., Walt Disney Studios Motion Pictures, MGM, Becker Entertainment, Village Roadshow and Steven Spielberg's DreamWorks plus an array of independent studios and launched 20 September 1995.
 Prior to 7 September 1997 this channel was named The Movie Network.
 Movie One (along with timeshift service, Movie Two) also offers a free interactive movie service called Redspace.
 Every month Redspace allows digital viewers to play a quiz, read facts about the movie or watch video packages such as behind-the-scenes, interviews and other features.
 Movies that air on this channel are released 2005-onwards.
 An HD simulcast launched on 15 November 2009.

 Movie Two

 Movie Two was the timeshift service of Movie One where it broadcasts Movie One with a two-hour delay and launched 2004.